The benefit of raising your developer has many variables, but understanding when and why to do this is important before actually attempting it.

 How does hair developer work?

-The majority of all developers are the same: A mixture of peroxide and different conditioners.
-You can intermix them as needed for the most part (with a few exceptions).
+The majority of all developers are the same: a mixture of peroxide and different conditioners.
+You can intermix them as needed for the most part with a few exceptions.
+Knowing your color line is so important before you make the choice to step out of the box.

 How Color Line Affects Your Choice of Developer